usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 Before the contractor team even kicks off, consider establishing a project charter or communication plan that outlines how you’ll work together.
 These can be lightweight but powerful tools that define:

-* What success looks like.
+* What success looks like
-* How progress gets tracked.
+* How progress gets tracked
-* Who owns decisions at different stages.
+* Who owns decisions at different stages
-* How and when to escalate concerns.
+* How and when to escalate concerns
-* How you’ll celebrate wins—and how you’ll course-correct if needed.
+* How you’ll celebrate wins—and how you’ll course-correct if needed

 Remember: this stage is about delivery, but it’s also about learning, improving, and staying connected to the people and goals you’re serving.
 Agile contracts have shown up to three times higher success rates than traditional waterfall efforts—because of this continuous involvement, shared accountability, and focus on delivering real, working results.